koraytugay/koraytugay.github.io/content/literature/core-java-se9-for-the-impatient.md

     ...
 1 more
 ```

-Exception thrown in the `finally` block is _suppressed_.
+Exception thrown within `close` call is _suppressed_.
 Exception passed into the `UnsupportedOperationException` as cause is printed.
 Not all Exception classes have a constructor that takes a parameter to store the cause.
 In that case you need to call the `initCause` method.

 To learn more about suppressed exceptions, read [this](https://stackoverflow.com/a/7849524) answer.